brucethemoose/Minecraft-Performance-Flags-Benchmarks/Benchmarks.md

 - Disable power-saving features like auto screen off or sleeping.

-- The client benchmark runs better with Creative worlds.

-- It also works better with starts near existing bases.
-But be sure to clone your instances you actually play with, just in case!
+- The client benchmark works better with starts near existing bases.
+Be sure to clone instances you actually play with, just in case!

-- Run several iterations of each benchmark, especially if theres a lot of variation between runs.
+- Run many iterations of each benchmark, especially if there's a lot of variation between runs on your setup.

 - Test your servers/instances before benching them!
-The Benchmark hides output in the command line.
+The benchmark hides output in the command line.

-Some work-in-progress features:
+#### Work-in-Progress Features:

 - Better Client benchmark error handling

 - Print hardware and system info.

 - More options to stress the server/client.
+I am open to suggestions!

-- Better server OSX support.
-I just need a tester.
+- OSX support?

-- Client linux support (via mangohud), if requested.
+- Client linux support?

-- Replace `pexpect` module with log reading.
+- Replace the `pexpect` module with log scanning.